sholtodouglas/learning_from_play/README.md

 - There are two options here.
 1. Full teleoperation in 'data_collection/vr_data_collection.py' 2.
 Scripted data collection (where it does some simple scripted commands, e.g top down block grasping, and door/drawer manipulation).
 Scripted data collection is a good way to test if the model can learn basic non-diverse motions, but a strong model needs teleoperated data - as a result only the teleoperated pathway is up to date, we last used scripted ~2 months ago and have not tested it since.
 - To teleoperate, you'll need to set up pyBullet VR https://docs.google.com/document/d/1I4m0Letbkw4je5uIBxuCfhBcllnwKojJAyYSTjHbrH8/edit?usp=sharing, then run the 'App_PhysicsServer_SharedMemory_VR' executable you create in that process, then run 'data_collection/vr_data_collection.py'.
 The arm will track your controller, the main trigger will close the gripper and the secondary trigger will save the trajectory you have collected.
 We save 'full state' not images during data collection - because this allows us to determinstically reset the environment to that state and then collect images from any angle desired!
 - The npz files created during this process are converted to tf records using 'notebooks/Creating_tf_records'
 - This isn't the easiest of processes, so here is a link to the validation dataset https://drive.google.com/drive/folders/1AoN9grOONiO4tT12mXKvW1arB5suk7Bo?usp=sharing.
+Contact us for the training dataset - we'd be interested in chatting ideas on what to do!

 # Training
 - To train a model on Colab, use  notebooks/train_lfp.ipynb, which will walk you through hardware specific setup (GCS/GDRIVE/Local and TPU/GPU), creating the dataloader and models, using the trainer class and logging to WandB or Comet.